 Aftercare Of Your New Tattoo

 You were tattooed in a clean, modern tattoo studio with 100% disposable, sterilized tubes, needles, and pigments.
 If you follow these simple directions you will have a quick-healing and attractive tattoo.
-Remember the quality outcome of your tattoo is dependent on the care it receives in the first few days.
-We highly recommend Redemption After Care, with 27 years of experience this is what we chose to recommend along with Provon medicated soap.
+Remember the quality outcome of your tattoo depends on the care it receives in the first few days.
+We highly recommend Redemption After Care product.
+With our 27 years of experience in the tattoo industry, this is what we chose to recommend to clients along with Provon medicated soap.
 You can not go wrong with these two products.

 What to do?